-- Pancakes, waffles or on Vegan French toast
+- Pancakes, waffles, or Vegan French toast

-- For a really thick hummus, leave the almond milk out.
+- For a really thick sweet hummus, leave the almond milk out.
 Alternatively, add small amounts at a time to see how you like it.

 - Some readers did not like the addition of almond extract, so I included that as optional.
 If you aren't sure if you'll like it or not, start with ⅛ or 1/10 of a teaspoon.

-Dark chocolate hummus is made with chickpeas, almond milk, cacao powder, maple syrup, vanilla extract, and salt.
+Vegan chocolate hummus is made with chickpeas, almond milk, cacao powder, maple syrup, vanilla extract, and salt.

 You can eat it with fruit, graham crackers, pretzels, toast, or on a dessert pizza.
 It even works well in place of frosting.